Actyx/Actyx/web/developer.actyx.com/docs/reference/cli/events/restore.md

 ## Cloud Transfer

 It can be inconvenient to move files between production machines and the test or development environment.
-If both sides of this transfer can access HTTPS in the cloud, you can use the Actyx cloudmirror to transfer the dump.
+If both sides of this transfer can access HTTPS in the cloud, you can use the Actyx cloud mirror to transfer the dump.

 ```text title="Transfer via the cloud"
 $ ax events restore --cloud dump localhost